Men Arrested At Philadelphia Starbucks Speak Out; Police Commissioner Apologizes

 The men's lawyer, Stewart Cohen, says a retired federal judge is overseeing mediation with Starbucks.

-Robinson told ABC News that he hopes the situation can serve as a lesson, "[for] young men to not be traumatized by this and instead [be] motivated, inspired."
+Robinson told ABC News that he hopes the situation can serve as a lesson for "young men to not be traumatized by this and instead [be] motivated, inspired."

-Nelson said he wants to "help people understand its not just a black people thing; it's a people thing."
+Nelson said he wants to "help people understand it's not just a black people thing; it's a people thing."

 Ross, who is black, said, "The issue of race in this situation is not lost on me," adding that he shouldn't be the one making it worse.